ahmadkhan100/AutoApply-AI/README.md

 ## Contributors

-- [feder-cr](https://github.com/feder-cr) - Creator and Lead Developer
+- [ahmadkhan100](https://github.com/ahmadkhan100/AutoApply-AI) - Creator and Lead Developer

-Auto_Jobs_Applier_AIHawk is still in beta, and your feedback, suggestions, and contributions are highly valued.
+AutoApplyAI is still in beta, and your feedback, suggestions, and contributions are highly valued.
 Feel free to open issues, suggest enhancements, or submit pull requests to help improve the project.
 Let's work together to make Auto_Jobs_Applier_AIHawk an even more powerful tool for job seekers worldwide.

 ## License